-Eco-friendly folks will certainly like Brentwood Home’s Helena Pillow, which is filled with a pretty cool combination of natural latex and kapok fibers.
+Eco-friendly folks will certainly like Brentwood Home’s Helena Pillow, which is filled with a substantial combination of natural latex and kapok fibers.
 But is it actually comfortable?
 Read on for my full review:

 - 100% organic cotton cover